vinal2/Text-Based-Plants-vs-Zombies/README.md

 - As a user, I want to be able to have plants die when hit enough by zombies
 - As a user, I want to be able to create a level of zombies
 - As a user, I want to be able to beat said level to win
+- I want to be able to load a level of zombies that spawn by a specific round
+- I want to be able to save the current level of zombies, as well as all other zombies left in the level
+- I want to have the option to not save the level of zombies as I exit the game

 *To Do List*
 - make gui (later on)